Day 4: "Salute to the Sun" / सूर्य नमस्कार

 Hold: 15-20 seconds.

-Modification: Keep the backbend very gentle -- even a small lift of the chest is enough.
-Only go as far as is comfortable.
-Hands stay firmly pressed into the lower back for support at all times.
-If there is any sharp sensation in the lower back, reduce the depth immediately.
+Modification: Keep the backbend very gentle -- even a small chest lift is enough.
+Hands stay firmly on the lower back.

 ---